Mandatory qualifications for specialist teachers of pupils with hearing impairment, vision impairment or multi-sensory impairment.

 For specialist teachers of children and young people who are deaf (PDF, 162KB, 28 pages)

-We have undertaken a review of the Mandatory Qualification, to ensure that it:
+We reviewed the mandatory qualification, to ensure that it:

 - reflects the changing landscape

-- is sufficiently flexible to ensure that it continues to meet the needs of the profession and children and young people with sensory impairment
+- meets the needs of the profession and children and young people with sensory impairment

-- aligns with Department for Education and NCTL priorities to ensure schools, higher education institutions and others across the sector are working collaboratively on the design and delivery of training
+- meets Department for Education priorities to ensure schools, higher education institutions and others across the sector are working together to develop and provide training

 Published: 10 November 2014